AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Abstract

 \section{Abstract}

-Simulation parameter settings such as contact models and object geometry approximations are critical to training robust robotic policies capable of transferring from simulation to real-world deployment.
-Previous approaches typically handcraft distributions over such parameters (domain randomization), or identify parameters that best match the dynamics of the real environment (system identification).
-However, there is often an \emph{irreducible gap} between simulation and reality: attempting to match the dynamics between simulation and reality across all states and tasks may be infeasible and may not lead to policies that perform well in reality for a specific task.
-Addressing this issue, we propose AdaptSim, a new \emph{task-driven} adaptation framework for sim-to-real transfer that aims to optimize task performance in target (real) environments --- instead of matching dynamics between simulation and reality.
+Simulation parameter settings such as contact models and object geometry approximations are critical to training robust manipulation policies capable of transferring from simulation to real-world deployment.
+There is often an \emph{irreducible gap} between simulation and reality: attempting to match the dynamics between simulation and reality may be infeasible and may not lead to policies that perform well in reality for a specific task.
+We propose AdaptSim, a new \emph{task-driven} adaptation framework for sim-to-real transfer that aims to optimize task performance in target (real) environments.
 First, we meta-learn an adaptation policy in simulation using reinforcement learning for adjusting the simulation parameter distribution based on the current policy's performance in a target environment.
-We then perform iterative real-world adaptation by inferring new simulation parameter distributions for policy training, using a small amount of real data.
-We perform experiments in three robotic tasks: (1) swing-up of linearized double pendulum, (2) dynamic table-top pushing of a bottle, and (3) dynamic scooping of food pieces with a spatula.
-Our extensive simulation and hardware experiments demonstrate AdaptSim achieving 1-3x asymptotic performance and $\sim$2x real data efficiency when adapting to different environments, compared to methods based on Sys-ID and directly training the task policy in target environments.\footnote{video available at \url{https://youtu.be/p2msMCOFDDg}}
+We then perform iterative real-world adaptation by inferring new simulation parameter distributions for policy training.
+Our extensive simulation and hardware experiments demonstrate AdaptSim achieving 1-3x asymptotic performance and $\sim$2x real data efficiency when adapting to different environments, compared to methods based on Sys-ID and directly training the task policy in target environments. \footnote{Webpage: \url{https://irom-lab.github.io/AdaptSim/}}